baileynyx/action-demo/README.md

 # action-demo
-Demo of Github Actions with Maven and Packages
+Demo of Github Actions with Maven and Package